 Last Updated on December 21, 2019 by Heather Hart, ACSM EP, CSCS

-They will take all of the parking spots, all of the best treadmills, and ruin your workout with all of their other resolutionists shenanigans, like curling in the squat rack and commandeering the adductor machine for a few hundred repetitions in hopes to achieve that inner thigh gap.
+They will take all of the parking spots, all of the best treadmills, and ruin your workout with all of their other “resolutionists” shenanigans.
+You’ll see curling in the squat rack, fumbling with the cardio machines, and commandeering the adductor machine for a few hundred repetitions in hopes to achieve that inner thigh gap.
 You and the other gym regulars will become frustrated.
 You will roll your eyes at the newbies in the gym, then take to social media to lament about the crowds of the uncommitted to your friends.
 People will respond with comments like “they won’t last”, “by February it will be back to normal” and “the sooner they start, the sooner they’ll quit”.

 The sudden “elitist” attitudes by the regulars, many of whom spend the rest of the year constantly spouting off the good word of physical fitness and how MORE people need to exercise.
 Go figure.
+(Yeah, this post gets a little judgmental, but if you haven’t gathered by now, I get really protective of the “newbies”. )

-I’ve spewed off obesity facts on this blog more times than I can count, so I’ll spare you the statistics this time.
-Instead, I’ll say what we all know: the majority of our society is overweight and inactive.
-Simply put: we are killing ourselves.
 MORE people need to be in the gym and you know it, even if you might not like it.
 Now, on to the next point.
 I’ve worked in gyms for almost four years now.
 Not very long in the grand scheme of things, but long enough to state a few observations: